Groceries

 - Visit Save the Student and the Money Saving Expert for deals and discounts.

-- If you would like to get a student discount app but don’t want to pay a subscription fee, check out UNiDAYS, a free popular app where you sign up using your student email and get access to deals offered by popular brands.
+- If you would like to get a student discount app but don’t want to pay a subscription fee, check out UNiDAYS, StudentBeans, Totum and STUK.CO.
+These are free popular apps where you sign up using your student email and get access to deals offered by popular brands.

 - Seasonal sales: Most retail shops have seasonal sales such as ‘Spring sales’, so plan ahead to get the best deal possible.
 If there’s something you’d like but don’t need it right now, it can pay to wait a month or two, as sales tend to come around often.
 That top could be half-price next month!